bzkarimi/VASP/README.md

 * Edit **KPOINTS** by adding the desired points but with 0 weight.

-* Set NELMIN to at least 5 in INCAR to make sure that zero weight k-points do not enter the convergence criterion
+* Set NELMIN to at least 5 in INCAR to make sure that zero weight k-points do not enter the convergence criterion.

 * Set ALGO = NORMAL